ahmadmilzam/csskit/README.md

 * **Base:** Unclassed HTML elements (e.g. `a {}`, `blockquote {}`, `address {}`).
 * **Objects:** Objects, abstractions, and design patterns (e.g. `.media {}`).
 * **Components:** Discrete, complete chunks of UI (e.g. `.carousel {}`).
-This is the one layer that inuitcss doesn’t get involved with.
+This is the one layer that the framework doesn't get involved with.
 * **Utilities:** High-specificity, very explicit selectors.
 Overrides and helper classes (e.g. `.hidden {}`).